 Aside from one instance where we couldn't swipe back to the watch face, it's been a relatively bug-free experience using it.
 Notification support works well, and the addition of Tiles makes a world of difference and is something Google should've done a long time ago.

-Google Fit still feels like a bit clunky, and it's still something Google needs to do a better job of when it comes to implementing it on a smartwatch.
-Sticking on the health and fitness front, there is a heart rate monitor and built-in GPS, though you'd definitely be advised to swap the leather band for a silicone one before you hit the gym with it.
+Google Fit still feels like a bit clunky and unintuitive and it's still something Google needs to do a better job of when it comes to implementing it on a smartwatch.

 New Moto 360: Battery life

-There's a 355mAh battery designed to give you all-day battery life, and, in short, it delivers exactly that.
+The new Moto 360 packs in a decent-sized 355mAh battery designed to give you all-day battery life, and, in short, it delivers exactly that.

 On a full charge in the morning, it was usually down to about 40% at the end of the day.
 If you are a little less liberal with how you use it, you can eke out around a day and a half.